csomgyula/select2/doc/sync2.md

 ### Assumption ###

-The proof builds upon the assumption that state read-write (ie. setting and getting `active`, `wait` etc.) provide [`linearizibility`](http://en.wikipedia.org/wiki/Linearizability) is:
+The proof builds upon the assumption that the read-write of any state provide [`linearizibility`](http://en.wikipedia.org/wiki/Linearizability) is (ie. setting and getting `active`, `wait` etc. is consistent):

-**Assumption: If a write operation finishes before a read invocation, then the read operation must yield the previously set value.** Formally:
+**Assumption: If a write operation setting a new value finishes before a read invocation, then the read operation must yield the this new value.** Formally:

-if a write operation initiated by thread i finishes before the read operation initiated by (possibly another) thread j:
+if a write operation setting a new value (`v`) initiated by thread i finishes before the read operation initiated by (possibly another) thread j:

     invoke_set(i, v) < return_set(i) < invoke_get(j) < return_get(j, w)